1. Is there any legislation relating to working from home in your country?

 18. What applies in terms of tax law to short-term remote work abroad, especially after or before a holiday?

-Bulgarian tax residency will remain if (a) the employee has a permanent address in Bulgaria or (b) spends physically more than 183 days in Bulgaria each 12-month period, or (c) the employee’s centre of vital interests is situated in Bulgaria.
-The employee’s permanent address in Bulgaria does not lead to Bulgarian tax residency only if the employee’s centre of vital interests is situated in another country.
-Based on the above, for the employee’s income from the work performed abroad to be subject to taxation under another jurisdiction, the employee shall not meet any of the above requirements which determine his/her Bulgarian tax residency.
-Regarding avoidance of double taxation on employee income by two or more jurisdictions, most countries have concluded double tax treaties.
-Based on most double tax treaties, short-term remote work from another country (especially after or before a holiday) generally does not trigger income tax liability in that jurisdiction.
-For this other jurisdiction to be applicable, it is normally required that the employee spend more than 183 days in the foreign jurisdiction (which is not the residence state) during a 12-month period, the employer have a permanent establishment in that foreign jurisdiction and that salary costs of this employee are recharged by the employer to one of their companies in the foreign jurisdiction (if and to the extent that there are any group companies present there).
+Bulgarian tax residency will remain if (a) the employee has a permanent address in Bulgaria, or (b) the employee spends physically more than 183 days in Bulgaria in each 12-month period, or (c) the employee's centre of vital interests is situated in Bulgaria.
+A permanent address in Bulgaria alone does not establish Bulgarian tax residency if the employee's centre of vital interests is situated in another country.
+Based on the above, for the employee's income from work performed abroad to be subject to taxation solely under another jurisdiction, the employee must not qualify as a Bulgarian tax resident under the applicable criteria.

 19. What needs to be considered in terms of residence law?